-It’s so refreshing to see your garden start to bloom with gorgeous azaleas, gardenias, and rose bushes, but such beauty can also point to the start of allergy season.
-Referred to as allergy rhinitis, seasonal allergies can cause you to sneeze, cough, have itchy and watery eyes, a runny nose and trouble breathing.
-If dealing with allergies while you’re awake isn’t tough enough, allergies also dramatically affect your ability to sleep well.
-But don’t lose hope; there are still answers for all the allergy sufferers out there!
-We’ll dive into the particulars of allergies, how it affects different people, and ways to combat the symptoms so you can sleep, live, and feel better.
+Seasonal allergies can cause you to sneeze or have itchy nose, eyes, or throat, or a runny or stuffy nose or other symptoms.
+Dealing with allergy symptoms while you’re awake is challenging, and allergies can affect your night by making it hard to sleep.
+Allergy symptoms can lead to common sleep issues.
+Poor sleep, in turn, can lead to feeling fatigued during the day.
+But don’t lose hope; there are answers for all the allergy sufferers out there!
+We will dive into the particulars of allergies, how allergies can affect sleep quality, and ways to combat the symptoms so you can sleep, live, and feel better.

 Here are some ideas to deal with allergies so you can get the sleep you need:

 - Try an air purifier.
 Using an air purifier at night has been shown to help sleep, both in people with allergies and people without allergies.

 - Keep doors and windows closed during pollen season.
 Some allergy sufferers benefit from keeping windows closed when pollen counts are high and using air conditioning at home and in the car.

 - Explore medication options with your doctor.
 It’s a good idea to schedule an appointment to figure out what kind of allergies you’re currently experiencing and what kind of treatment plan can give you the most relief.

 Types of Allergies